PrefectHQ/prefect/docs/cloud/index.md

 # Welcome to Prefect Cloud <span class="badge cloud"></span>

-Prefect Cloud is a workflow orchestration platform that provides all the capabilities of Prefect server plus additional features, such as:
+Prefect Cloud is a hosted workflow application framework that provides all the capabilities of Prefect server plus additional features, such as:

-- automations, events, and webhooks so you can create for event-driven workflows
+- automations, events, and webhooks so you can create event-driven workflows
 - workspaces, RBAC, SSO, audit logs and related user management tools for collaboration
 - push work pools for running flows on serverless infrastructure without a worker
 - error summaries powered by Marvin AI to help you resolve errors faster